Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/concepts.md

 A **model** is a machine learning model or a processing function that consumes provided inputs and produces predictions or transformations.
 Within the Hydrosphere platform we break down the model to its versions.
 Each **model version** represents a single Docker image containing all the artifacts that you have uploaded to the platform.

+### Servable

+**Servable** is an instance of a model version which could be used in application or by itself as it exposes various endpoints to your model version: HTTP, gRPC, and Kafka.

 ### Runtimes

 Each model relies on its runtime.
 A **runtime** is a separate service with the predefined interface that is used to run your model.
 We have already @ref:[implemented](../reference/runtimes.md) a few runtimes, which you can use in your own projects.